o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/srg-semantics.md

 weight: 100
 ---

-The ShaderResourceGroupSemantic, SRG Semantic, for short, defines the order in which descriptor bindings and descriptor sets (descriptor sets are also known as register spaces in HLSL) are emitted for each ShaderResourceGroup.
+The `ShaderResourceGroupSemantic`, SRG Semantic, for short, defines the order in which descriptor bindings and descriptor sets (descriptor sets are also known as register spaces in HLSL) are emitted for each `ShaderResourceGroup`.

     ShaderResourceGroupSemantic <name>
     {